-- spray on salt in the underground) may be used on contaminated structures if the contamination - 2 cannot be safely removed. - Following decontamination, the RCRA Emergency Coordinator will ensure that nonradioactive - 4 hazardous waste resulting from the cleanup of a fire, an explosion, or a release involving a - 5 nonradioactive hazardous waste at the WIPP facility will be contained and managed as a - 6 hazardous waste until such time as the waste is disposed of, or determined to be - 7 nonhazardous, as defined in 20.4.1.200 NMAC (incorporating 40 CFR Part 261, Subparts C and - 8 D).
-In most cases, knowledge of the material inventories for the various buildings and areas at - the facility will allow a hazardous waste determination for the material resulting from the cleanup - of a release.
+- decontaminate and may have to be discarded as derived waste.
+Fixatives (e.g., paint) may be - 2 used on contaminated structures if the contamination cannot be safely removed. - 3 Following decontamination, the RCRA Emergency Coordinator will ensure that nonradioactive - 4 hazardous waste resulting from the cleanup of a fire, an explosion, or a release involving a - 5 nonradioactive hazardous waste at the WIPP facility will be contained and managed as a - 6 hazardous waste until such time as the waste is disposed of, or determined to be - 7 nonhazardous, as defined in 20.4.1.200 NMAC (incorporating 40 CFR Part 261, Subparts C and - 8 D).
+In most cases, knowledge of the material inventories for the various buildings and areas at - 9 the facility will allow a hazardous waste determination for the material resulting from the cleanup - of a release.
 When knowledge of the material inventories is not sufficient, samples of the waste - will be collected and analyzed using U.S. Environmental Protection Agency (EPA)-approved - methods to determine the presence of any hazardous characteristics and/or hazardous waste - 13 constituents.